Abraham Watkins Venable

 Abraham Watkins Venable (October 17, 1799 – February 24, 1876) was a 19th-century US politician and lawyer from North Carolina.
-He was a slaveholder.
-He was the nephew of congressman and senator Abraham Bedford Venable.
+Venable was the nephew of congressman and senator Abraham B. Venable.

 Biography

-Born in Springfield, Virginia, he graduated from Hampden–Sydney College in 1816.
-He studied medicine for two years before turning to law.
-He later graduated from Princeton University in 1819 and was admitted to the bar in 1821.
+Born at "Springfield", his father's Prince Edward County, Virginia plantation, Venable graduated from Hampden–Sydney College in 1816.
+Venable studied medicine for two years before turning to law.
+Venable later graduated from Princeton University in 1819 and was admitted to the bar in 1821.

-He practiced law in Virginia in both Prince Edward and Mecklenburg counties until 1829 when he moved to North Carolina.
-He later got involved in politics and served as a presidential elector in the elections of 1832, 1836 and 1844 and was elected to the 30th Congress as a Democrat, serving from 1847 to 1853.
-He ran unsuccessfully for reelection in 1852.
+Venable practiced law in Virginia in both Prince Edward and Mecklenburg counties until 1829 when he moved to North Carolina.
+Venable later got involved in politics and served as a presidential elector in the elections of 1832, 1836 and 1844 and was elected to the 30th Congress as a Democrat, serving from 1847 to 1853.
+Venable lost reelection in 1852.

-Venable was a presidential elector in the 1860 presidential election on the Democratic ticket for John C. Breckinridge and Joseph Lane.
-He delivered a number of addresses to colleges, including at Princeton in 1851 and at Wake Forest in 1858.
+Venable was an elector in the 1860 United States presidential election on the Democratic ticket for John C. Breckinridge and Joseph Lane.
+Venable delivered some college addresses, including at Princeton in 1851 and at Wake Forest in 1858.